Bad-Weather-9096/2025-Reefscape/reefscape/manual.md

 * Left/right trigger - pick up/drop algae

 ## Notes
-* Auto-pilot can be engaged before a tag is identified; however, once engaged, the robot will lock onto the first tag it sees.
+* Auto-pilot can be engaged before a tag is identified; however, once activated, the robot will lock onto the first tag it sees.
 Make sure you are pointing in the right direction before you press the A button.
 * Auto-pilot overrides manual control.
 Releasing the A button disengages auto-pilot and returns control to the driver.
 * With the exception of nudge mode, manual control clears any existing target lock.
-If the robot is moved after the auto-pilot sequence has completed, you will need to re-target.
+If the robot is moved after an auto-pilot sequence has been initiated, you will need to re-target.
 * Level and position selection require prior acquisition of a target lock via auto-pilot.
 If a target has not been identified, the D-pad on the auxilliary controller will do nothing.